electricherd/audiobookfinder/README.md

 * using a [state machine](https://github.com/fitzgen/state_machine_future) wher
 e it fits, here for client server *communication* states
 * learning [futures](https://en.wikipedia.org/wiki/Futures_and_promises)
+* rust macros (some day)

 ### Changes
+* added basic webui support: http-server with websockets ([actix](https://actix.rs)), a single page application, the page and websockets are already there but with no functionality and yet ugly (but it connects), I want to use basic parts of [bootstrap](https://getbootstrap.com/), [jquery](https://jquery.com) is already included.
 * change uuid strings back to uuids, that old decision was due to not have uuid crate dependency everywhere, but that was a bad decision
 * decomposed a part of thrussh communication to embed a state chart somehow (still question how to combine the state chart with the other future)
 * added architecture graphics using [draw.io](https://draw.io), which is awesome.
 Also connectable by [github support](https://about.draw.io/github-support/) directly via [this](https://www.draw.io/?mode=github) ([howTo](https://github.com/jgraph/drawio-github)).